Macular Degeneration Treatment

 Types of Macular Degeneration

 - Wet Macular Degeneration: Wet macular degeneration is an age-related retinal disease that causes blurred vision or blind spots in your field of vision.
 In most cases, it’s caused by an abnormal blood vessel that leaks blood or fluid into the macula.
-It’s also possible that the vision problems you’re experiencing are from a macular hole, which the optometrist can determine and treat accordingly.
+It is also possible that the vision problems you’re experiencing are from a macular hole, which an optometrist can diagnose and treat accordingly.

 How is Macular Degeneration Treated?

 Macular degeneration treatment is dependent upon whether the condition is wet macular degeneration or dry macular degeneration.
 The dry macular degeneration treatment isn’t possible until the disease progresses.
 In the early stages, the person might not be aware he or she even has macular degeneration since it won’t cause any symptoms.
 However, one of our eye doctors in South Windsor or Newington will be able to detect and monitor its progression.
 The eye doctor will request the patient undergoes a comprehensive dilated eye exam at least once per year.
 This can help to track the progression.

 As the disease progresses into its intermediate and advanced stages, the person may require a high dosage of vitamins and minerals to slow the progression.
 The person may require injections of vascular endothelial growth factor to slow down the progression.
 Medications like bevacizumab may be given to block the growth signals that cause new blood vessels to develop.
 A laser therapy known as photodynamic therapy helps patient with wet macular degeneration by closing off the new blood vessels and slowing their growth.
 Laser surgery can get rid of the damaged part of the retina in order to prevent more severe vision loss.